 It is not enough to protect just your online data, or digital in general.
 You might be surprised how much sensitive information is thrown into garbage in form of paper.
 And such garbage is then accessible to anybody who is interested, so it can easily fall into the wrong hands.
 There is even a term dumpster diving for such activity.
 And you can easily avoid it with a shredding machine.

-A paper shredder is a mechanical device used to cut paper into strips or small particles.
+A paper shredder is a mechanical device used to cut the paper into strips or small particles.
 People use shredders to destroy sensitive documents (bills, bank account statements, credit cards, …) with the goal to make their recovery impossible and therefore to protect your personal or company confidential data.
-Having a shredder minimizes a risk of becoming a victim and gives you a peace of mind.
+Having a shredder minimizes the risk of becoming a victim and gives you peace of mind.

 How to choose

 The purpose of each paper shredder is the same, but they differ greatly in their features and specifications.
 There are simple models for home use and commercial products focused on government or office use.